eh8/chenglab/README.md

 configuration.

 On Linux, *running this script from the NixOS installation ISO* will prepare your system for NixOS by partitioning drives and mounting them.

+> [!TIP]
+> When installing NixOS onto a headless local server, place your own custom
+> NixOS ISO file onto a USB drive with Ventoy.
+Ventoy can automatically load the
+> NixOS ISO file, and you can enable connectivity by building your own custom
+> ISO with your own personal SSH key.

 > [!WARNING]
 > NixOS configurations are tailored for my devices.
-You'll need to
+You'll need to create your
-> create your own config in the `machines/` folder, retool your own sops-nix
+> own config in the `machines/` folder, retool your own sops-nix secrets, and
-> secrets, and create an entry in `flake.nix` before you install.
+> create an entry in `flake.nix` before you install.

 ## Useful commands 🛠️